METEO 3 Lesson 12 Images

 Text description of the annual sea-surface temperature averages image.

 The image depicts a map of sea surface temperatures (SST) in the western Pacific Ocean, using a range of colors to represent different temperature zones.
-The map is marked with latitude from 5°S to 35°N and longitude from 105°E to 180°E. The temperature scale at the bottom ranges from 17°C to 29°C, represented by colors from purple to red.
-The map is part of NOAA's Extended SST datasets, reflecting climatology from 1981 to 2010.
-Each colored area corresponds to a specific temperature band, with cooler temperatures in blues and purples to warmer temperatures in oranges and reds.
-Major landmasses, including parts of Southeast Asia, are outlined in black.
+Latitude markings span from 5°S to 35°N, and longitude markings extend from 105°E to 180°E. A temperature scale at the bottom ranges from 17°C to 29°C, represented by colors transitioning from purple to red.
+The map is part of NOAA’s Extended SST datasets and reflects climatology from 1981 to 2010, covering the months of January through December.
+Each colored region corresponds to a specific temperature band, with cooler temperatures shown in blues and purples and warmer temperatures shown in oranges and reds.
+Major landmasses, including parts of Southeast Asia, are outlined in black, and the highest SSTs are located primarily near the Equator.

 What's in a Name?